Feed

 The include=*

-in this request to illustrate the "products"
+parameter is specified in this request to illustrate the "products"

 and "followedtopics"